 Contributing expertise in the pursuit of justice

 The Metropolitan Detroit Truth and Reconciliation Commission on Racial Inequality was formed in 2011 by a group of social justice organizations committed to exposing institutional or structural racism.
-Estrella Torrez, assistant professor in the Residential College in the Arts and Humanities, is one of the commissioners, integrating her work with Michigan’s Latino and urban Indigenous families to support the project.
+Estrella Torrez, assistant professor in the Residential College in the Arts and Humanities, was named one of the commissioners, integrating her work with Michigan’s Latino and urban Indigenous families to support the project.

 Developing coaching programs that inspire